I always have mixed feelings about September.

 I grow up in a house by the lake.
-You could easily feel September in the air.
-Even when it was warm during the day in the evening you could feel this cold patches of cold air.
+You could quickly feel September in the air.
+Even when it was warm during the day in the evening, you could feel this cold patches of cold air.
 The trees turn yellow and red.

 I don’t go to school anymore.
 I still have a week of holidays planned for October, but September still feels like a start of something new.
-It also makes me feel melancholic and sad, as when you loose something.
-But when the weather is lovely you try to squeeze all from it.
+It also makes me feel melancholic and sad, as when you lose something.
+But when the weather is lovely, you try to squeeze all of it.

-Somewhere in the beginning of September we invited a friend over for dinner.
+Somewhere at the beginning of September, we invited a friend over for dinner.
 The weather was so gorgeous that we decided to eat outside (yes, I still love our balcony).

-Well it wasn’t traditional cooking for a friend, as Jackie helped me with preparing the pierogi.
-No, it’s not that I am such a bad friend who makes her friends to earn a dinner, but we were trying out the pasta maker for the first time and Jackie wanted to be a part of that amazing event.
+Well, it wasn’t traditional cooking for a friend, as Jackie helped me with preparing the pierogi.
+No, it’s not that I am such a lousy friend who makes her friends to earn a dinner, but we were trying out the pasta maker for the first time, and Jackie wanted to be a part of that fantastic event.
 We had planned ice cream making as well, but it turned out we would have finished around midnight or later, so we skipped that this time.

 Even though Jackie is Kenyan, her pierogi shaping skills are stunning.